Odd-Parity Magnetism in Fe-Based Superconductors: First-principles results

-For the Wannier projection, we use all 10 Fe $d$-orbitals labeled $\alpha$ and $\beta$ defined in a local coordinate system with axis along the Fe-Fe nearest-neighbor directions and cut the hopping parameters $t_\delta^{\alpha\beta}$ at a distance of $|\mathbf R_\delta| =40 \mathrm\AA$.
+We perform \emph{ab initio} calculations for nonmagnetic LaFeAsO, shown in Fig.~\ref{fig:dft_results}(a), using the full-potential local-orbital (FPLO) code~\cite{Koepernik1999Full-potential} in the non-relativistic setting and the LSDA approximation.
+We use $a=b=4.026492 \mathrm\AA$, $c=9.046755\mathrm \AA$ in space group $P4/nmm$ (\#129).
+Here, La is at Wyckoff site $2c$ with internal coordinates $(1/4,1/4,0.1416)$, Fe is at $2b$ with $(1/4,1/4,1/2)$, As is at $2c$ with $(1/4,1/4,0.6508)$ and O is at $2a$ with $(1/4, 3/4,0)$.
+From the resulting electronic structure, we construct a tight-binding model based on the 10 Fe $d$-orbitals (five from each Fe site) labeled $\alpha$ and $\beta$ defined in a local coordinate system with axes along the Fe-Fe nearest-neighbor directions and cut the hopping parameters $t_\delta^{\alpha\beta}$ at a distance of $|\mathbf R_\delta| =40 \mathrm\AA$.
 The tight binding model then defines a Bloch Hamiltonian (matrix) as usual,

 We then introduce a coplanar magnetic order through the term \identity{1\kern-0.25em\text{l}}

 where the matrices refer to the two Fe sites, the five Fe $d$-orbitals, and electronic spin, respectively.
 The full Bloch Hamiltonian matrix is then